-Covid-19 Vaccine Rollout: Govt orders 11 million vaccine doses from Serum Institute, each vial to cost Rs 200
+Covid-19 Vaccine Rollout: Covishield to cost Rs 200 per dose, 11 million doses to be shipped in first tranche

 New Delhi, Jan 11: Vaccine maker Serum Institute of India (SII) on Monday received an order from the government for 11 million vaccine doses of Covishield, ahead of the mega vaccination drive on January 16.
-The vaccine is priced at Rs 200 per vial.
+The vaccine is priced at Rs 200 per dose.

 According to SII, a few million doses of Oxford Covid-19 vaccine 'Covishield' will be supplied every week.
 11 million doses may be supplied in the initial lot.

-The Covishield shipment will leave from SII's facility in Pune on Monday evening.
+The Covishield shipment will leave from SII's facility in Pune on Tuesday Morning.
 The vaccine is co-developed by the University of Oxford and British-Swedish company AstraZeneca in collaboration with the SII.

 Corona Vaccine: Over 1 million people in Russia have now been vaccinated with Sputnik V